 Withdrawing from Classes

-It is the responsibility of any student wishing to withdraw from the University of Hawaiʻi at Hilo to follow the official withdrawal process with the University.
-Students wishing to withdraw from the University should contact the Records Office to initiate the withdrawal process.
-The complete Withdrawal Policy may be found in the University of Hawaiʻi at Hilo Catalog.
+It is the responsibility of any student wishing to withdraw from UH Hilo to follow the official withdrawal process with the University.
+Students wishing to withdraw from the University should contact the Office of the Registrar to initiate the withdrawal process.
+The University’s policy on complete withdrawal may be found in the General Catalog.

 Withdrawal from all classes during a term may result in a change in institutional charges for the term.
-Please consult the University of Hawaiʻi at Hilo Catalog for the complete Tuition and Fees Refund Policy.
+Please consult the General Catalog for the complete Tuition and Fees Refund Policy.

 Withdrawal from all classes during a term may also result in a change in the financial aid award for that term.
-Recent changes to Federal financial aid regulations have created a new Return of Title IV Funds Policy.
-This policy states that students who withdraw before the 60 percent point of the term (as calculated by the number of days in the term) will have their financial aid award reduced.
+Federal financial aid regulations have created a Return of Title IV Funds Policy.
+This policy states that students who withdraw or cease attendance before the 60 percent point of the term (as calculated by the number of days in the term) will have their financial aid reduced.

-Upon withdrawal, the Financial Aid Office will calculate, from the number of days in the term and the number of days of the term that the student was enrolled prior to withdrawal, the percentage of the term that the student completed.
+Upon withdrawal, the Financial Aid Office will calculate, from the number of days in the term that the student was enrolled prior to withdrawal, the percentage of the term that the student completed.
 This percentage will be applied to the amount of aid received for the term with the student being able to retain only the amount of aid for the percentage of the term actually completed.
-The unearned portion of the financial aid award must be returned to the Federal, State and Institutional programs that have been awarded.
+The unearned portion of the financial aid award must be returned to the federal, state, and institutional programs that have been awarded.
 If excess financial aid funds have been refunded to the student, a portion of these funds may also need to be returned to the financial aid programs awarded.
-This may result in large sums being owed to both the University of Hawaiʻi at Hilo and Federal, State and Institutional financial aid programs.
+This may result in large sums being owed to both UH Hilo and federal, state, and institutional financial aid programs.

-Students who cease attending all classes during a term may also be subject to the Return of Title IV Funds Policy outlined above.
+Students who cease attending all classes during a term may also be subject to the Return of Title IV Funds Policy referenced above.
 In all cases, official withdrawal procedures should be followed.

 Also, students who fail all classes during a term will be reviewed to determine if the failure was due to not attending the class.
 Students who stopped attending classes before the end of the term will be treated as an unofficial withdrawal.